 In order for ARISS to work, the station must pass over the Earth-bound communicators during amateur radio transmissions to relay signals between the station's ham radio and ground receivers.
 Other factors, including weather, crew availability, and the schedules of vehicles visiting the space station, drive the timing of the scheduled transmissions.
-During this pass, an average of 18 questions can be answered,
+During this pass, an average of 18 questions can be answered, depending

 Astronaut Sunita L. Williams, flight engineer for Expeditions 14 and 15, talks with students at the International School of Brussels in Belgium during an Amateur Radio on the International Space Station session in the Zvezda Service Module.
+Image credit: NASA on the complexity of the query.
+To date, the space station has held more than 800 ARISS sessions with students in over 40 countries around the world.